-Allegations of domestic violence, dating violence, sexual assault or stalking will be processed through the institution's Sexual Harassment Policy and the related complaint resolution procedures if applicable, or through the Student Community Code's Disciplinary Procedures or the Faculty Handbook if the allegations fall outside of the scope of the Sexual Harassment Policy The procedures are utilized whenever or wherever a complaint is made, regardless of the status of the complainant and the respondent.
+Allegations of domestic violence, dating violence, sexual assault, or stalking will be processed through the College's Title IX Sexual Harassment Policy, or through policies set forth in the Student Handbook, Employee Handbook, or Faculty Handbook, as appropriate.
+The procedures are utilized whenever or wherever a complaint is made, regardless of the status of the complainant and the respondent.